-Habitat: Coastal bluffs and prairies, and moister areas of shrub-steppe and mountain meadows.
+Habitat: Coastal bluffs and prairies, moister areas of shrub-steppe, and mountain meadows.

 Conservation Status: Not of concern